Prohibited Substances Decontamination In Brisbane

 The four-step removal process

-Jim’s will assess the property by conducting a swab test for the presence of meth.
+Jim’s will assess the property by conducting a swab test for the presence.
 This test can single out contaminated areas and pinpoint any furnishings or materials that are too contaminated to be cleaned.
 This process will allow you to identify the condition of the property before any remediation begins.

 Following testing, our team will identify the affected areas of the property and put together a remediation action plan.